onap/dcaegen2/platformdoc/docs/components/dcae-cli/walkthrough.md

 For Docker containers, you can run either attached or unattached.
 Attached means that the dcae-cli tool will launch the container and not terminate.
 The dcae-cli while attached will stream in the logs of the Docker container.
 Doing a Ctrl-C will terminate the run session which means undeploy your container and force a clean up automatically.

+Running unattached means simply deploy your container.
+You will need to execute `undeploy` when you are done testing.
 #### CDAP

 **NOTE** Make sure your CDAP jar has been uploaded to Nexus.